FAQ for Cornell’s International Community

 The July 24 ICE guidance exempts new and continuing international students from the regulation, meaning that they can take more than one class or three credits of online or remote instruction in fall 2020.
 For continuing students, this may include a hybrid of online and in-person classes or a fully online course load.
 For new students, this must include at least one hybrid class with a significant in-person component.
 New international students may not enter the United States to take fully online courses in fall 2020.

 We will need to request a correction of your I-20 and SEVIS record from the government.
 Your I-20 and SEVIS record must be corrected before you can enter the U.S. To request a correction of your SEVIS record, please email our office and include a copy of your travel itinerary.
-Please make this request no earlier than October 5 or no later than one month before your U.S. entry date.

 Can I borrow books from the library?